Puzzled-Hui/puzzled-hui.github.io/ATM/index.md

 <i class="fa-solid fa-circle-chevron-right"></i> <font color=black> 25 Aug 2022 </font> : Deadline for testing submission.
 <i class="fa-solid fa-circle-chevron-right"></i> <font color=black> 18 Sep 2022 </font> : Top 10 teams’ results have been announced.

+## <i class="fa-duotone fa-screen-users"></i> Organizers

+## <i class="fa-solid fa-database fa-2x"></i> Data
+We collected 500 CT scans from multi-sites.
+The thoracic CT scans are collected from the public LIDC-IDRI dataset and the Shanghai Chest hospital.
+Each thoracic CT scan is first preprocessed by a strong deep learning model [2] to acquire the preliminary segmentation result and then delineated and double-checked by three radiologists with more than five years of professional experience to acquire the final refined airway tree structure.
+The annotation details can be seen [here](./annotation_detail.html).